Citizenry/platform/docs/tech-stack/connected-app-development/web-hooks.md

 * the web hook callback URL (as configured under "API URL" in the Platform's settings)
 * the callback body JSON data

-Running the HMAC hash on the web hook receiving side should match the result with the contents of the  `X-Ushahidi-Signature` header.
+Running the HMAC hash on the web hook receiving side should match the result with the contents of the  `X-StreetSignal-Signature` header.

 ### Expected response